SeQuenC-Consortium/qunicorn-core/docs/tutorials/configure_pycharm.rst

 How to test the user authentication
 -----------------------------------

-Checkout the Keycloak documentation under :doc:`Keycloak Authentication <./architecture_documentation/authentication>`
+Checkout the Keycloak documentation under :doc:`Keycloak Authentication <../architecture_documentation/authentication>`

 How to write documentation
 --------------------------

-Use Read the docs for that: :doc:`Read The Docs Documentation <./tutorials/rtd_setup_testing>`
+Use Read the docs for that: :doc:`Read The Docs Documentation <./rtd_setup_testing>`

 Other useful commands
 ----------------------

-To add some flask or invoke commands checkout the documentation: :doc:`Read The Docs Documentation <./tutorials/useful_commands>`
+To add some flask or invoke commands checkout the documentation: :doc:`Useful Commands <./useful_commands>`